 The app comes with a kill switch, although this is not enabled by default.
 This leverages the Windows system firewall to prevent internet connections outside the VPN interface – even when the client itself crashes.

 In simulated tests using Wireshark, we could see that at no point was our real IP address exposed when the internet connection was disrupted, or when it was re-established and the VPN client reconnected.

 The macOS client

-The Mac app is in most ways very similar to the Windows client.
+The Mac VPN app is in most ways very similar to the Windows client.
 It is IKEv2-only, however, and does not support split tunneling, a kill switch, or dedicated IPs.
 Mac users who have purchased the dedicated IP add-on must instead manually configure their system settings to use it.

 The lack of a kill switch, in particular, is disappointing, but the macOS client does support secure downloading and all streaming options.

 Like its desktop siblings, the OpenVPN (UDP and TCP) Android app features an attractive and functional user interface.
 It is also very fully-featured, with a kill switch, split tunneling, secure downloading, and streaming channel-select, all present and correct.